24 February 2025

 Preventing burnout requires a comprehensive strategy that addresses both the individual and the organisational environment.
 Here are some effective measures:

-Provide Targeted Manager Training
+Provide Structured Manager Training

 Clarify Roles and Responsibilities